(Book 2: Hello, Can You Fear Me?)

 Between the seating and the stage, Ravi saw the Captura’s parts lying broken and scattered all over.
 Amidst the ruins, Subro’s body lay in an awkward position, unmoving.
 His clothes were singed in places and a gash ran diagonally across his face.

 Ravi didn’t know how to respond.
 He tried to right himself, but his head began to swim and he felt nausea set in.
-He crawled on all fours instead, down the stairs, towards the painter, avoiding the broken parts of the Captura strewn everywhere.
+He crawled on all fours instead, down the stairs, toward the painter, avoiding the broken parts of the Captura strewn everywhere.

 He whimpered as he made his way.
 ‘This… This can’t be happening.
 Subro!!
 It was a joke… I didn’t… mean for this to happen!
 Why does it have to be like this…?’